 We are proud of our professionalism and that most of our clients are referred to us by current or former clients who realize that we deliver exceptional advocacy in all areas of immigration law.
 We strive to achieve positive results for our clients.
 Every client, whether an individual or business, is very important to us and we give personalized attention to each of them.
 Our immigration services include:

 Our firm understands the complexities of immigration laws and their profound impact on an individual's life.
 We can help you overcome many legal issues and simplify the immigration process.
-Whether you are a foreign national seeking adjustment of status or change of status, a business or corporation considering filing a work visa or labor certification application (PERM) for your employee, a church planning to hire a religious worker, or you have been placed in a removal proceeding, we can guide you through every aspect of your case.
-Call our immigration lawyers for a consultation to evaluate your situation.
+Whether you are a business or corporation considering filing a work visa or labor certification application (PERM) for your employee, a church planning to hire a religious worker, or a foreign national seeking adjustment of status or change of status, we can guide you through every aspect of your case.
+We provide innovative and comprehensive solutions to all aspects of immigration law.
+Call our San Jose immigration lawyers for a consultation to evaluate your situation.

 There are many visa pathways where a foreign national can migrate to the United States.
-These visas include but are not limited to: H-1B work visa, L-1 intracompany transferees' visa, E treaty investor and treaty trader visa, E-3 visa for nationals of Australia, O-1 extraordinary ability visa, P visa for athletes, artists and traditional entertainers and TN professional visa.
+There are more than 20 different visa categories including but are not limited to: H-1B work visa, L-1 intracompany transferees' visa, E treaty investor and treaty trader visa, E-3 visa for nationals of Australia, O-1 extraordinary ability visa, P visa for athletes, artists and traditional entertainers and TN professional visa.

 A substantial number of foreign nationals obtain green cards through their family members residing in the United States.
+Family based immigration is divided in two categories: immediate relatives and family preference.
+The immediate relative of U.S. Citizen includes: spouse, parents and children under 21 years of age.
+There are unlimited immigrant visa numbers are available each year for immediate relatives of U.S Citizens.
+The family preference category includes spouse and unmarried children of lawful permanent residents and children over 21 years of age and siblings of U.S. Citizens.
+The number of family preference category has limited immigrant visas.
 Our immigration attorneys have experience in successfully representing U.S. citizens, or Lawful Permanent Resident (green card holder) sponsoring their family members for permanent resident status in the United States.
 In addition, we can assist you in obtaining temporary K-1 fiancée visa and K-3 visa for spouse of a U.S. citizen.

 At The Ahluwalia Firm, our emphasis is on: